-An ecommerce consultant is a professional that can offer firsthand knowledge and advice surrounding ecommerce.
-These ecommerce experts lend their years of experience to provide business consulting on everything from marketing strategy and conversion optimization to user experience.
+An ecommerce consultant is a professional that can offer firsthand knowledge and advice about ecommerce.
+These ecommerce experts lend their years of experience to provide business consulting on everything from marketing strategy and conversion optimisation to user experience.
 In some instances, they may be able to do the work for you as a freelancer on a contract basis.
 Let's look at some of the projects you might hire an ecommerce consultant to complete.

 If your conversion rates are struggling, some ecommerce consulting may be in order.
 The consultant can take a look at your current online store and run tests to find the right way to improve your conversion rates.
-The issue could be on the back end, or perhaps something on the customer side that you're not seeing.
+The issue could be on the back-end, or perhaps something on the customer side that you're not seeing.
 Regardless, a consultant will be able to identify the issue and provide actionable advice to get your ecommerce business on track to improvement.

 Ecommerce consulting services and marketing consultants can also help you launch and even run your ads, whether they are for a search engine or a social media platform.
 Once the ads launch, the consultant will be able to regularly monitor their performance and make any necessary adjustments to your ad or social media strategy as part of an overall marketing campaign.
-Creating a great ad is a portion of the work they can do, but developing sales funnels and follow-ups and another area where a consultant can be really helpful.
+Creating a great ad is a portion of the work they can do, but developing sales funnels and follow-ups is another area where a consultant can be really helpful.

 An ecommerce consultant will be able to look at your current product offering and identify any improvements you should make.
 They may even help you develop an entirely new product that would benefit your online business and expand its audience.
 They can also work with you to put attractive price points on all of your products.